The Graphic Designer Who Loves a Comfy Pair of Heels

 On the practical-yet-stylish shoes at her desk: I always keep a pair of black ballet flats by Repetto or Annielle nearby because they’re cute but easy to wear.
 I’ll also stash a pair of black suede round-toe pumps with a thick heel.
 I’m currently obsessed with these heeled ballerinas by Balzac Paris — they’re just the right height.
 Also on my list: Sezane’s loafers.
 I like something I can walk in so I don’t feel like I’m perched on my tiptoes.

-On how her style changed as a new mom: Now that I have a 1-year-old, I like to head straight home after work for my bath time date.
+On how her style changed as a new mom: Now that I have a 1-year-old, I like to head straight home after work for my bathtime date.
 I’m embracing the mom jeans since they’re socially acceptable right now.
 I’m totally milking it and wearing them every day.
 I mean, they are so comfortable.

 On her styling trick that dresses up any outfit: My uniform consists of my mom jeans, a T-shirt or sweater, and whatever Supergas match my mood plus weather.
 I don’t accessorize much, but I love a good scarf and will wear one almost year round to jazz up my look.